couchbaselabs/mini-hacks/kitchen-sync/android/README.md

  	Sync Gateway into your `build` folder.
 It will even start and stop it for you every time you debug your app!

  - Mac users: while your app is running on device, open the [Sync Gateway admin console](http://localhost:4985/_admin/).
 Feel free to look around, but we'll come back to this later.

- - In addtion to what is already in the MainActivity.java file, import..
+ - In addition to what is already in the MainActivity.java file, import..

     import com.couchbase.lite.android.AndroidContext;
     import com.couchbase.lite.Mapper;